shopware/docs/guides/hosting/installation-updates/extension-managment.md

         runtime_extension_management: false
 ```

-and clear once the cache.
-After that, the Extension Manager in the Administration will be read-only, so you can access only the extension configuration also the First Run Wizard will not download extensions like PayPal or the Shopware Store.
+and clear the cache once.
+After that, the Extension Manager in the Administration will be read-only, so you can only access the extension configuration.
+Also the First Run Wizard will not download extensions like PayPal or the Shopware Store.